andreihortopan/fpaanp/README.md

 ## Current bugs

-- `romaniaMapRSM.js`:
-    Map is not being centered properly on dynamic resize.
-It works when reloading the page, but not on window resize via dragging corners.
 - `tableView.js`:
     Table does not resize when window resizing via dragging corners.
 It does work when reloading the page, however.

 ## To do

 - Translate `Calendar` into Romanian
-- Move constants and styles to a separate file then import them all at once to each file which requires them (especially with regards to the components which display a white div to the right of the menus, like `Membri`).
+- Move constants and styles to a separate file then import them all at once.
 - Check compilation warnings.
 - `menu.js`:
     - Change text color on hover.
 - `graphmenu.js`:
     - Check if imported menu size constants have been properly implemented in all styling options (for proper resizing when changing them).
+    - Functional approach to filters.
 - `css.css`:
     - Clean css, eventually integrate via constants in `dropdown.js`.
 - `members.js`: